MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 # Workload architecture design specification

 Workload architecture design is **a detailed specification that describes design choices accompanied by diagrams**.
 The design choices must meet functional and nonfunctional requirements, and includes provisions for routine, ad-hoc, and emergency operations.

+For information about diagrams, see [Architecture design diagrams](./design-diagrams.md).

 Workload architecture design, typically expansive, starts with application design and progresses to cloud service selection, mutually informing each other.
 The combined application and infrastructure design must fulfill all requirements.